 7. Sellwood Riverfront Park

 The large lawn just off the parking lot at Sellwood Riverfront Park is reserved for off-leash play.
-It makes a great destination walk if you’re coming along the Springwater Corridor.
+The Sellwood Riverfront park features a great destination walk if you’re coming along the Springwater Corridor.
 If your pup fancies a swim, hit the wooded waterfront trails for a bit more seclusion.
 The waterfront off the lawn isn’t meant to be for dogs!

 8. Laurelhurst Park